h3xstream/burp-image-metadata/samples/README.md

 ## Copyright

-The imaged used for testing should be copyright free.
+The images used for testing should be copyright free.

 Source: